Katazome Workshop

 Japanese fabrics have been made for centuries using intricate paper stencils and a resist paste made of rice flour.
 Authentic Japanese fabrics using this technique are very expensive and almost unobtainable in this country.
 You will learn how to make these lovely fabrics yourselves.
 On the first day we will carve two stencils from Japanese paper and apply silk mesh to strengthen them.
 While the stencil is drying, we will make the resist paste.
 I will also have stencil paste I have purchased from Japan.

-There is a $40 materials fee/student (payable to suzanne).
+There is an $80 materials kit fee/student (payable to Suzanne Connors).
+Recent tariff (8/2025) laws have made the costs of importing supplies from Japan go up by at least 15%.
 A kit will be provided with stencil-making equipment and fabrics.
-All dyes, pasting mats, use of Japanese brushes, etc. will be provided.
+All dyes, pasting mats, and the use of Japanese brushes, etc., will be provided.

 Student Supplies: to bring to class